Barbara Kanam: 1999–2008: Mokili and Téti

 In 1999, Kanam released her debut studio album, Mokili, which was produced by Koné Dodo.
 The album featured the gospel-influenced single "Mokili Ekoleka" and earned her a Kora Award nomination, where she made her television debut, presenting her album at the awards ceremony.
 In 2000, Kanam took a break from performing and moved to Paris due to her pregnancy.
 After a two-year hiatus, she resumed her music career with the release of her second studio album, Téti, on 1 January 2003.
 The record, consisting of 12 tracks, was co-produced by Kiki Productions and Nouvelle JAT Music, Koné Dodo's label.
-Téti achieved remarkable success in the Burkinabè market, particularly in Ouagadougou, where it received airplay on Radio Télévision du Burkina for five months.
+Téti achieved success in the Burkinabè market, particularly in Ouagadougou, where it received airplay on Radio Télévision du Burkina for five months.
 The breakout single, "Bibi Madeleine: L'argent appelle l'argent", paid homage to her grandmother and sampled Pamelo Mounk'a's 1985 hit "L'argent appelle l'argent".
-The song debuted in two versions—one featuring Edgar Yonkeu and another with Awilo Longomba.
-In April 2003, Kanam was nominated during the 3rd edition of Kundé d'Or and subsequently performed at the Palais des Sports de Ouaga 2000 to promote Téti.
+The song debuted in two versions, one featuring Edgar Yonkeu and the other featuring Awilo Longomba.
+In April 2003, she was nominated during the 3rd edition of Kundé d'Or and subsequently performed at the Palais des Sports de Ouaga 2000 to promote Téti.
 Additionally, she graced the stage at the Culture Palace of Abidjan, sharing the platform with Aicha Koné, Tiane, Mawa Traoré, Joelle Séka, Tigress Sidonie, and Chantal Taïba to further support Téti.
 She returned to Burkina Faso to partake in the Wuïré festival from 29 October to 1 November in the Imasgo Department.

 Kanam's success with Téti earned her the Kora Award for Most Promising African Female Artist on 6 December 2003 at the Sandton Convention Center in Sandton.
-On 30 April 2004, Kanam was honored with the Best Female of Central Africa at Kunde d'Or in Burkina Faso.
+On 30 April 2004, she was honored with the Best Female of Central Africa at Kunde d'Or in Burkina Faso.
 She went on to perform at the Culture Palace in Abidjan, joining Coumba Gawlo, Chantal Taïba, and Tigress Sidonie.
 A reissued version of "Bibi Madeleine: L'argent appelle l'argent", co-written with Awilo Longomba and Edgar Yonkeu, was released in 2005.
 It gained immense popularity throughout Africa, the Caribbean, and Europe's African expatriate population, notably in France, earning Kanam two consecutive Black Music Awards for Best Video and Revelation of the Year.
 The following year, she collaborated with Fally Ipupa on the track "100% Love" from his album Droit Chemin.